grotter/ArduinoAQI/README.md

 Copy `config.h` to `private/config.h` and fill in at least `THINGSPEAK_REGISTRY_CHANNEL_NUMBER` and `THINGSPEAK_REGISTRY_API_KEY` with the ID of the ThingSpeak registration channel ID and corresponding *Read* API Key.

+You can use the shell command `addSensor.sh` to partially automate the creation and registration processes above.

 ## Usage

 To setup wifi connectivity, the device will create an *ArduinoAQI Setup* access point when first run.
 Connect to this network with a phone or computer to set your wifi credentials.

 The device powers up in spinup mode for an initial ten seconds.
 Set wifi mode to **off** by clicking the reset button during spinup.
 In wifi mode, the reset button will clear your network credentials and relaunch the configuration access point.

+View detailed [setup instructions](SetupInstructions.md) for a new device.

 ## WeMos D1 mini Wiring Diagram
 ![ArduinoAQI wiring diagram](ArduinoAQI_mini_bb.png)